manecosta/lncity-web/README.md

 - WebLN Integration

-The code is not very friendly at this point.
-There's also some lack of standard in the way some things are done.
-I'm honestly a bit clumsy...
 Any feedback and contributions are greatly appreciated, mostly to make it easy to test out.

 # API